UserMalmo/all-in-toolchain/README.md

 # all-in-toolchain
-Toolchain with multiple tool integrations
+A toolchain is created with many tool integrations prepared